 It’s possible the device you use on your network isn’t capable of delivering maximum speed from your connection.
 This is especially true if you have super speedy fiber-based internet.
 GVEC Fiber, for instance, can deliver up to 1 gigabit per second (Gbps); older laptops, smartphones and tablets or even recent gaming consoles (e.g., PS4, Xbox One) may not be able to hit your network’s maximum speed.
 It’s also a good idea to check your device’s settings to verify it’s configured for the highest connection speed possible.

-An old, outdated router that’s not fully compatible with the connection technology in use can cause decreased speeds, too.
-It’s also important to keep your router firmware updated; doing so will help assure the signal is correctly encoded for and received by the devices on the network.
+An old, outdated router that’s not fully compatible with the connection technology in use can cause decreased speeds, too and less than optimal performance from your home internet.
+It’s important to keep your router firmware updated; doing so will help assure the signal is correctly encoded for and received by the devices on the network.
 Occasionally powering your router off and on can also help, as can resetting them to factory default settings.
 If all else fails, try buying a new router.

 Keep in mind that GVEC Wireless and Fiber Internet plans offer Wi-Fi through an optional dual-band router.
-This device, which costs $6 a month to rent, is designed to make the most effective use of the bandwidth available in your home, and to maximize the Wi-Fi signal, including guaranteed compatibility with GVEC Internet’s maximum speeds; plus, rental of our dual-band router includes set-up and enhanced tech support from GVEC.
+This device, which costs $6 a month to rent, is designed to make the most effective use of the bandwidth available in your home, and to maximize the Wi-Fi signal, including guaranteed compatibility with GVEC Internet’s maximum speeds; plus, rental of our dual-band router includes set-up and enhanced tech support from GVEC to help assure you get optimal performance from your home internet.

 2. Adjust/Reroute the Wi-Fi Signal